What is Feline Diabetes?

 How is it treated?

 The object of diabetes treatment is to control the blood glucose so it stays in (or near) the normal range.
-To determine whether your cat needs insulin, your vet will measure blood glucose.
 If the glucose level is only slightly above normal, your vet may suggest dietary management and oral antihyperglycemic agents before resorting to insulin injections.
 But cats with persistent and pronounced hyperglycemia usually require insulin.
 About 70-80 percent of feline diabetes patients will require insulin injections.

 The first step in treatment is to alter your cat's diet.
 Diets that are high in fiber are preferred because they are generally lower in sugar and slower to be digested.
-This means that the cat does not have to process a large amount of sugar at one time.
 Stretching out feeding into several small meals instead of just one or two big ones will also help in regulating blood levels.
 Your vet will give you thorough instructions on how to feed your cat if he is receiving insulin injections.

 If diet alone does not control the diabetes, your cat will need medication, either insulin or an oral antihyperglycemic pill.
 If you opt to try pills, research indicates that it can take up to four months before a cat begins to respond to them.
 Depending on your cat's overall health at diagnosis, you may not want to wait this long.
 Also, most cats don't seem to respond to the pills so injected insulin may be the best treatment option.
 Topics to be thoroughly discussed with your veterinarian include: insulin storage and handling, insulin administration, signs and treatment of hypoglycemia, diet, and monitoring at home